ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/RestSemblance/readme.md

 You leverage Semblance to load the pickle file.

-Then, you can iterate through your test cases, calling your API client function, and the results will be mocked for each endpoint for each test case like magic.
+Then, you can iterate through your test cases, calling your API client function, and the results will be mocked for each endpoint in your unit tests -- like magic :sparkles:.

+It uses the concept of data driven development to have an engine with test cases removed from the unit tests.

+Up next, obviously: create a front-end which will allow a non-technical user to create the JSON for the test cases pickle file.

 ## But wait!
 Why did you switch from RestSemblance to Semblance mid readme?